kb-dk/pdf-service/DEVELOPER.md

 **Note**: The environment configuration typically contains sensitive information.
 Do not put it in open code repositories.
 To guard against this, `conf/pdf-service-environment.yaml` is added to `.gitignore`.

-## Jetty

-This project can be started with `mvn jetty:run`, which will expose a webserver with the implemented service at port 8080.
-If it is started in debug mode from an IDE (normally IntelliJ IDEA), breakpoints and all the usual debug functionality will be available.

 ## Tomcat